 How do Colorado Ski Resorts Compare for Hosting Youth Groups?

-- Great place for youth groups
+- Always a great place for youth groups

 - Open Air Chair from Vintage hotel to ski area